jh-RLI/conceptMeta/README.md

 The goal is to be able to generate INSPIRE dataset/series metadata as well as service metadata based on the config file/s in `src/config/config.yml`.
 The config file will hold metadata information based on user input for a single dataset.

+You can find pre-generated examples for the outputs in the `output` directory.

 ## Installation

 Clone this repository.